couchbase/indexing/secondary/docs/design/markdown/index_manager.md

     }
 ```

-data structure is transient maintains the current state of the IndexManager
+data structure is transient and maintains the current state of the
-cluster
+secondary-index cluster

 **StateContext**